Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   Typically, media services are designed to handle various types
   of failures, including network errors, server errors, and storage
   issues.
 When used in conjunction with proper failover
-  logic from the live encoder side, highly reliable live streaming
+  logic from the ingest sources side, highly reliable live streaming
   setups can be build.
 In this section, we discuss requirements
   for failover scenarios.

-  The following steps are required for a live encoder or media
-  ingest source to deal with a failing media processing entity.
+  The following steps are required for an ingest source to deal with a failing media processing entity.

      1. Use a timeout for establishing the
         TCP connection.
 If an attempt to establish the connection takes longer abort the operation and try again.
-     2. Resend track segments for which a connection was terminated early
+     2. Resend track fragments for which a connection was terminated early
      3. We recommend that the encoder or ingest source does NOT limit the number of retries to establish a